Compiling and Installing Custom PHP Modules in ServBay

 ormake install

-- Missing build dependencies: Check the error message for missing files or libraries and install as directed.
+- Missing build dependencies: Review error output—install any missing files or libraries.

 - Q: The